MasterClass Review (2023): Is It Really Worth It? My Verdict

-I’m such a bad actor that I was the only kid to get kicked out of the Christmas pageant at school, but after trying a couple of the activities I actually felt a lot more comfortable and confident.
+I’m such a bad actor that I was the only kid to get kicked out of the Christmas pageant at school, but after trying a couple of her activities I actually felt a lot more comfortable and confident.

-I was totally blown away by the production values here, and the amount of work that’s obviously gone into every single video.
-Take a look at the trailer for Serena’s course below and you’ll see what I mean.
+I was totally blown away by the production values and the amount of work that’s obviously gone into every single video.
+The camerawork, lighting, music and of course the instructors themselves made the videos an absolute joy to watch.

-The videos are all between 5 and 20 minutes, so it was pretty easy to fit one in at lunch time or on my commute.
+The videos are usually between 5 and 20 minutes, so it was pretty easy to fit one in at lunch time or on my commute.
 Whenever I switched between my laptop and phone it automatically saved my progress.

-The coursebooks are available to download as a PDF and are as beautifully made as the rest of the course.
+The workbooks are available to download as a PDF.
 They have a summary of everything that’s said in the videos plus extra references, so you don’t have to take notes as you watch.
-My writing hand was grateful.

-Then there were assignments to put what I’d just learned into practice; everything from research at the library to shopping for ingredients to trying to mimic another writer’s voice.
+Some contained assignments to put what I’d just learned into practice; everything from research at the library to shopping for ingredients to trying to mimic another writer’s voice.